astronautInScience/ForIntership/HaskellWeek1.md

 | **Modules** | Reusable files imported using `import`. |
 | **Pure vs IO** | Pure = returns value; IO = interacts with the outside world. |

----

-## ✅ Summary
-These exercises covered:
-- Functional and lazy evaluation (Exercise 5)
-- Data manipulation using higher-order functions (Exercise 6)
-- Modular design and recursion for number-to-word conversion (Exercise 7)
-- Pattern-based output generation with loops and lists (Exercise 8)